 Even when he puts what he felt at the time of his release from the Los Angeles Angels was his best stuff, the radar gun read 84 MPH.
 About over a year and a half was spent trying to figure out what went wrong and what the solution was.

-Dominican ball failed miserably for Kazmir but the epiphany to reincorporate his lower body in his pitches led him to finally make real strides towards a comeback.
+Dominican winter ball failed miserably for Kazmir but the epiphany the brought him back to reincorporating his lower body in his pitches led him to finally make real strides towards a comeback.
 And independent ball was the perfect place for Kazmir to test out his newfound solution.

 “I honestly think being in independent ball and having a little bit of that comfort, being off the radar, to be able to get my feet wet again, I think that helped me out a lot,” he said.

-The Sugar Land Skeeters, located right by Kazmir’s hometown of Houston, Texas, has a history of MLB presence.
-Former MLB third baseman Gary Gaetti manages the Skeeters and invited Kazmir to join the team.
+The Sugar Land Skeeters, located right by Kazmir’s hometown of Houston, Texas, has a history of MLB presence, including former MLB third baseman Gary Gaetti, who manages the Skeeters and invited Kazmir to join the team.

 “[Gaetti] said: ‘Just come out here.
 You can get your work in.
 It’s not like you’re going to be with an affiliate to where you give up a couple runs in the first inning, you have a high pitch count and you’re out of there and the next thing you know, we start changing things with your delivery,’” Kazmir said.